akioleo/Marketplace_Laravel/README.md

 </div>
 <br>

-The project is based on a marketplace with **laravel 6**, where we have a stores and products registration, with routes for admin, shopkeepers and the store itself, where customers can make purchases directly on the system
+The project is based on a marketplace with `laravel 6`, where we have a stores and products registration, with routes for admin, shopkeepers and the store itself, where customers can make purchases directly on the system.

 ## Table of Contents
 - [Getting Started](#getting-started)